 Maybe.
 It depends on your state and whether the driver’s license you’re issued is in compliance with the REAL ID Act, which since 2005 has been a federal standard for photo identification.

-Secretary of Homeland Security Alejandro N. Mayorkas announced the Department of Homeland Security (DHS) is extending the REAL ID full enforcement date by 19 months, from October 1, 2021 to May 3, 2023, due to circumstances resulting from the ongoing COVID-19 pandemic.
+Secretary of Homeland Security Alejandro N. Mayorkas announced the Department of Homeland Security (DHS) has once again extended the REAL ID full enforcement date to May 7, 2025, due to lingering circumstances resulting from the ongoing COVID-19 pandemic.